 My mother pulled me back by my sleeve.

-All through the service I had the dry heaves.
+All through the service, I had the dry heaves.

-I learned later that the star of David is an occult symbol from the Middle Ages and not the shield of David, that is the Mogan David.
+I learned later that the Star of David is an occult symbol from the Middle Ages and not.

-The rabbi spinning, the Talmudic twisting, the just a fable, the self-hating Jew, the occult weirdness, the manic depressant, the not teaching Christianity that set me on my path to leave Judaism.
+In one resounding clang, it was the smell of death, the rabbi spitting, the Talmudic twisting, the just a fable, the self-hating Jew, the occult weirdness, the manic depressant, the not teaching Christianity that set me on my path to leave Judaism.

 It was my childhood religion in practice and learning.